Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 ### OCPI protocol
 The [OCPI protocol][5] is used in two ways:
-- in replacement of the private protocols used by the aggregators to exchange with CPO and with eMSP
+- in replacement of the private protocols used by the aggregators to exchange with CPO and with eMSP.
 - to exchange directly between eMSP and CPO without passing by an aggregator.
-It's a not very common usage of the protocol, as it's difficult to implement it for this purpose and both players must engage a contract themselves
+It's a not very common usage of the protocol, as it's difficult to implement it for this purpose and both players must engage a contract themselves.

 Note: the above scheme about protocols does not take into consideration OCPI protocol used between CPO/eMSP and aggregators.